GeoscienceAustralia/galileoQC/README.md

 /path to the working directory in NCI/QA/lib/python3.9/site-packages

-After these steps make sure that you have all the following packages as well - if any missing:
+After these steps make sure that you have all the following packages as well- if anything missing:

-	-Numpy
+	-Xarray
 	-H5py
 	-Verde
 	-Pooch

+This is the space

 	b.
 Running notebook in NCI